 We will use BlackboardLearn in this class.
-You can reach the Blackboard site at www.ecampus.unt.edu.
-Once on the site please log in with your UNT Username and Password.
+You can reach the Blackboard site at www.ecampus.unt.edu.Once on the site please log in with your UNT Username and Password.
 That will take you to your personal page that lists all of the classes for which you are registered that are using Blackboard.

 I will post your individual scores on exams to Blackboard.
-We will be using this system extensively during the semester.
+You will be using this system during the semester to submit your class preparation assignments.
 If you have had no previous experience with the system, you should take advantage of the available training resources early in the semester.